MahaQadamani/facoders/readme.md

 * __Week -3:__

-     Introduction to Python: Numbers and Strings
+     Introduction to Python: Numbers and Strings.

-     Next is the code for Hello your name:

-     print('Hello '+input('Enter your name: '))